HenryYang03/Meta-Analysis/README.md

 ## How to Use

 ### Set Up the Data Directory
-The RMarkdown files rely on datasets located in the `data_dir` variable.
+The RMarkdown files for each outcome variable relies on `data_dir` variable.
 Set the data_dir path to be:
 ```
 Notes and data for listed articles
 ```
+which is provided in the repo.

 ---

 ## Outputs

 ### Meta-Analysis Outputs
-- **Summary Statistics**:
-  - Standardized Mean Difference (SMD)
-  - Pooled Standard Deviation
-  - Standard Error
 - **Forest Plot**: Visualizes meta-analysis results.
 - **Funnel Plot**: Identifies potential publication bias.
 - **Bias Assessment**: Performed using the `metabias` and `trimfill` functions.